Proper, traditional, soft & creamy real vanilla fudge.

 - Place all the ingredients in a deep saucepan - you need room to let the boiling fudge bubble up during cooking.

 - On a medium-high heat, bring the fudge to a temperature of 116˚C. Keep the thermometer submerged in fudge throughout.
 Stir all the time scraping up the bottom regularly to prevent it catching and be careful - it will scald you it's so hot.

 - Take off the heat and leave to stand until temperature reaches 110˚C.

-- At this point, transfer to the bowl of a stand mixer and using your flat beater, start beating slowly building up the speed to medium and watch the fudge - you are waiting for it to turn matte and thicken quite considerably.
+- Stir in the vanilla.
+At this point, transfer to the bowl of a stand mixer and using your flat beater, start beating slowly building up the speed to medium and watch the fudge - you are waiting for it to turn matte and thicken quite considerably.

 - As the mixture cools and you beat it to prevent crystallisation, you'll hear the stand mixer motor start to struggle.
 Stop beating to check the temperature - once it is at 60˚C it is read to scrape into your prepared tin.

 - Leave to cool and set over night at room temperature.
 Cut into squares as big as you like.

 When beating your fudge, you want to stop before you incorporate so much air it starts to become grainy and crumbly.
 I don't recommend leaving the fudge unattended at any point in this recipe (both in the cooking and the beating) as it could bubble over and burn you or you could miss the perfect stopping point for creamy, smooth, soft fudge!

 I recommend doing this in a stand mixer but you can do it by hand - it will take a lot longer though and give your arms one heck of a workout!

 This post contains affiliate links, meaning I will earn a little commission if you chose to buy items I’ve advertised, helping me to bring you all these recipes for free!